A double-dimensional approach to formal category theory: Lifting algebraic yoneda embeddings

 \end{example}

-\begin{proof}[Proof of \thmref{lifting colax presheaf objects}] The proof consists of the following steps: complete the definition of the colax $T$-algebra structure on $\ps A$, define the pseudo $T$-morphism structure on $\map\yon A{\ps A}$ and show that $(\yon, \bar\yon)$ forms a good yoneda embedding in $\wAlg\clx\lax T$.
+\begin{proof}[Proof of \thmref{lifting colax presheaf objects}] The proof consists of the following steps: complete the definition of the colax $T$-algebra structure on $\ps A$, define the pseudo $T$-morphism structure on $\map\yon A{\ps A}$, show that $(\yon, \bar\yon)$ forms a good yoneda embedding in $\wAlg\clx\lax T$ and $\lbcwAlg\clx T$ and, finally, prove the assertions (a) and (b).
 It is useful to abbreviate by $\eta$ the composite on the left below, and by $\eta'$ its factorisation through the cartesian cell defining $\yon_*$, as shown.

 We claim that $\eta$ defines $v$ as a pointwise left Kan extension.
 To see this first notice that, by \propref{Kan extension along conjoints}, we may equivalently prove that its composition with the cartesian cell defining $a^*$ does which, by the conjoint identities (horizontally dual to those in \lemref{companion identities lemma}), coincides with the composite of the bottom two rows on the left above.
 To see that the latter composite defines a pointwise left Kan extension remember that $\yon$ is dense (\lemref{density axioms}), so that the bottom cartesian cell defines a pointwise left Kan extension, followed by applying \corref{Kan extensions and composites} to the cocartesian cell defining $(a^* \hc T\yon_*)$, which is right pointwise by assumption.